QED1224/Toontown-Resources/README.md

 ## How was the C.F.O. reward chosen? <a name="cfo-1"></a>

-Both the overall type (i.e., Toon-up) and the subtype (i.e., +80) of the Unite were selected at random.
+Both the overall type (e.g., Toon-up) and the subtype (e.g., +80) of the Unite are selected at random.

 ## How did the C.F.O. choose which toon to attack? <a name="cfo-2"></a>

-At the start of the Crane Round, a list named `toonsToAttack` was created which contained the ID of every toon in the C.F.O. battle sorted randomly.
-Toons were then attacked according to this order: the toon at position 0 was attacked first and then its ID was appended to the end of the list.
-This cycle repeated for the duration of the battle.
+At the start of the Crane Round, a list named `toonsToAttack` is created which contained the ID of every toon in the C.F.O. battle sorted randomly.
+Toons are then attacked according to this order: the toon at position 0 is attacked first and then its ID is appended to the end of the list.
+This cycle repeats for the duration of the battle.

 # C.J. <a name="cj"></a>
 [[back to top](#contents)]

 ## How was the C.J. reward chosen? <a name="cj-1"></a>

 The first step in choosing a Summon was to establish a `preferredSummonType`.
-This was done in two steps:
+This is done in two steps:

-- The suit type was selected at random.
-This was known as the `preferredDept`.
+- The suit type is selected at random.
+This is known as the `preferredDept`.
-- The Summon type was selected at random with the following odds: 70% chance for a cog, 27% chance for a building and 3% for an invasion.
+- The Summon type is selected at random with the following odds: 70% chance for a cog, 27% chance for a building and 3% for an invasion.

-The second step was to check for toons who already had the `preferredSummonType`.
-For those that did, the following algorithm was used to choose another Summon:
+The second step is to check for toons who already have the `preferredSummonType`.
+For those that do, the following algorithm is used to choose another Summon:

 - Using the `preferredDept` and a cog level based on the battle difficulty, try to give the toon a cog, building or invasion (in that order).
 - Using a cog level based on the battle difficulty, loop over every cog suit and try to give the toon a cog, building or invasion (in that order).